julia-users-nz/julia-users-nz.github.io/README.md

 - Morten ([@mortenpi](https://github.com/mortenpi), Auckland) is a Ph.D. student
     at U. Massey, Albany, and maintains [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl) as a side project.
+- Anthony ([@ablaom](https://github.com/ablaom), Auckland) is a mathematician and senior research fellow at the University of Auckland, computer science.
+He is the co-creator and lead developer of the machine learning toolbox [MLJ.jl](https://github.com/alan-turing-institute/MLJ.jl).

 ### Previous meetings